 Spelt has origins in early European agriculture.
 Legend has it the grain came to Greece as a gift from the goddess of harvest, but the first documented evidence of spelt dates back to the fifth millennium BC in what is now Georgia, Armenia, and Azerbaijan.

 Spelt found its way to American farms in the 1890s, but more bread-friendly wheat suited to larger-scale production became much more popular over the following decades.
-In the early 2000s, organic farming helped revitalize spelt, and today the husked grain is hailed as a good-for-you heirloom food.
+In the early 2000s, organic farming helped revitalize spelt, and today the husked grain is hailed as an heirloom food.
 It's found in artisan breads, hot cereals, and baked goods.

 What to Do With Spelt